 Be sure to stop in Hyde Park, a fun North End neighborhood with some fun shops, restaurants, and one of my favorites on the list of the best coffee shops Boise has to offer.

 Did you know that Idaho is home to the most natural hot springs out of any other state in the USA?
 Not far from Boise, you can drive and find yourself pulling over on the side of the road to soak in one of these natural wonders.

 It may take a bit of planning before you take the kids along with you, but it can be one of the cool things to do in Boise with your family.
 Discover the closest hot springs to Boise and learn all of the top tips in my in-depth guide to finding the best hot spring near Boise.

 Float The Boise River

-During the summer months here in Idaho, many families can be found cooling off by floating on inflatable tubes going down the Boise River.
+During the summer months here in Idaho, many families can be found cooling off by floating the Boise River.
 Most families are found floating the six-mile stretch of the Boise River from Barber Park to Ann Morrison Park on rented tubes.

 You can drive up to park near Barber Park and rent a large innertube for your entire family, or small separate ones.
 Then float for a few hours until you get off at Ann Morrison Park where you will pay a small fee to take the shuttle bus back to your car at Barber Park.
 Be sure to check for dates and times before you go.